poclecoqq/bashPimping/README.md

 # bashPimping

 The code used to customize my bash prompt.
-You can try my customization by copying pasting the code in your terminal or by executing the script.
+You can try my customization by copy-pasting the code in your terminal or by executing the script.
 To make the customization permanent, refer to the first link in the "sources" section.

 # Sources